CSE's Equities Management Framework

 Background

 In support of CSE’s operational mandates, analysts may identify vulnerabilities in information systems or technologies that could increase risk to Canadian networks and information.
-In some cases, those same vulnerabilities could also be used to gather intelligence that protects Canada and Canadians.
+In some cases, those same vulnerabilities could also be used to gather intelligence that protects Canada and Canadians or to conduct foreign cyber operations critical to Canada’s international affairs, defence or security interests.

 Principles